tbaratta/AI_Summarizer/README.md

 ## 🛠️ Features <a name="features"></a>

-- **Modern User Interface:** A visually appealing and fully functional user interface built and designed by [Javascriptmastery](https://www.youtube.com/@javascriptmastery).
+- **Modern User Interface:** A visually appealing and fully functional user interface designed by [Javascriptmastery](https://www.youtube.com/@javascriptmastery).
 - **Summary Generation:** Allows users to input the URL of an article, which the web application summarizes using AI.
 - **History Saving:** Allows users to save their summaries locally for convenience.
 - **RTK Query API Request:** Leverages the Redux ToolKit (RTK) query for API requests.